apache/incubator-teaclave-sgx-sdk/documents/setup-gdb-7.11-on-ubuntu-18.04-for-vscode---sgx-gdb-remote-debugging.md

  cd python
  sudo ln -s /opt/gdb-7.11.1/gdb/data-directory/python/gdb/ /usr/local/share/gdb/python/
 ```
 4. Up until this point, local debugging should be successful.
-The final step is to use VS Code, by following the steps described here: https://github.com/baidu/rust-sgx-sdk/wiki/Use-VSCode---rls---rust-analysis---sgx-gdb-for-graphic-developing-(not-in-docker)
+The final step is to use VS Code, by following the steps described [here](use-vscode---rls---rust-analysis---sgx-gdb-for-graphic-developing-(not-in-docker).